aegis-icons/aegis-icons/CONTRIBUTING.md

 ### Colors
 - Never use white as background color.
-- Don't use gradients, use single colors.
+- Don't use gradients, use solid colors.
 - Logo (a.k.a foreground, fg) should always use white (`#FFFFFF`) with 100% opacity.
   - Exceptions are `fg.var` icons (see [technical](#technical)) that use black (`#000000`) as foreground color.
 These are for icons that have bright background color that makes white logo hard to see for some screens / eyes.
   - E.g. [regular Snapchat icon](https://user-images.githubusercontent.com/3540275/83945146-6162d980-a811-11ea-8910-9e93ff65e804.png), [Snapchat fg.var icon](https://user-images.githubusercontent.com/3540275/83945157-6fb0f580-a811-11ea-8fc4-494dcfff53ae.png).